Skip to main content

 Compare the claims with the original versions.

 Claims are currently only available in English.
-Translated versions will be provided on 15 May 2025 and partners will be notified when they have been published.
+Translated versions will be provided by the end of May 2025 and partners will be notified when they have been published.

 What does this mean for MSC partners?